-The senior leadership and agency actively supports and strengthens the community by involving the community in the 1890 activities/programs.
+The senior leadership actively supports and strengthens the communities in which the 1890 Program operates by involving the community in all the 1890 activities/programs.
 Persons from the community act as volunteers and liaisons for the organization.
 Community meetings are, also, held with residents.
 Areas of emphasis are identified and determined by county agents as well as the senior leadership.
 The senior leadership, periodically, goes into the community and gets involved with whatever programs/activities that may be sponsored by 1890 Research and Extension.
 Based on their level of expertise, members of the senior leadership team deliver programs to the community and serve as program assistants and chaperones.
+Community classes and workshops are held across the state to provide citizens an opportunity to get hands on learning.
+Brochures are distributed, on a quarterly basis, identifying programs/activities offered by the 1890 Program.